Trauma Therapy In Pembroke Pines, FL and online

 More severe or frequent flashbacks

 If you believe you have C-PTSD, it is important to seek trauma therapy from a clinician you feel is trustworthy, relational, and wholly present with you.
-Hurt happens in relationships, and therefore healing must happening in relationships.
-The therapeutic relationship can be a catalyst for great change and healing.
+Hurt happens in relationships, and therefore healing must happen in relationships.
+The therapeutic relationship can be a catalyst for profound change and healing.